easegress-io/easegress/doc/cookbook/wasm.md

 	// define the program, 'Noop' is the name class Noop extends Program {
-		// constructor is the initializer of the problem, will be called once at the startup constructor(params: Map<string, string>) {
+		// constructor is the initializer of the program, will be called once at the startup constructor(params: Map<string, string>) {
 			super(params)
 		}